Students and alumni engage in week-long career development program.

 A small business owner is thrilled to see a new client has placed a large order.
 But with limited capital and insufficient credit to secure a loan, the company needs to turn down a major sale.
 That’s where an individual seed investor or “angel investor” can be a game-changer, by providing the money in exchange for equity in the company.

 Suher, who serves as vice president of his family business, gave the 20 Conn students selected for the program a series of challenges to address at the beginning of the week.
-After breaking out into groups, participants gave final presentations offering solutions, incorporating a variety of skills they had learned throughout the week in intensive workshops and one-on-one training sessions with alumni who volunteered to share their professional expertise.
+After breaking out into groups, participants gave final presentations, incorporating a variety of skills they had learned throughout the week in intensive workshops and one-on-one training sessions with alumni who volunteered to share their professional expertise.

 The groups were divided into four separate areas of business: marketing, finance, social responsibility and sustainability.